Whodiduexpect/assignment-list/README.md

 * `invalid_credentials_test.py`, which tests that Assignment List correctly handles situations where the Student Vue credentials are incorrect
 * `list_assignments_none_test.py`, which tests that Assignment List correctly reports that there are no current assignments
 * `list_completed_none_test.py`, which tests that Assignment List correctly reports that there are no completed assignments
+* `list_added_none_test.py`, which tests that Assignment List correctly reports that there are no added assignments

 These tests are mainly to make sure that Assignment List isn't completely broken, and don't test the core functionality of Assignment List.